godotengine/godot-docs/classes/class_reference.rst

 - :ref:`bool<class_bool>` **init_ref** **(** **)**

+Initializes the internal reference counter.
+Use this only if you really know what you are doing.

+Returns whether the initialization was successful.

 .. _class_Reference_method_reference:

 - :ref:`bool<class_bool>` **reference** **(** **)**

-Increase the internal reference counter.
+Increments the internal reference counter.
 Use this only if you really know what you are doing.

+Returns ``true`` if the increment was successful, ``false`` otherwise.

 .. _class_Reference_method_unreference:

 - :ref:`bool<class_bool>` **unreference** **(** **)**

-Decrease the internal reference counter.
+Decrements the internal reference counter.
 Use this only if you really know what you are doing.

+Returns ``true`` if the decrement was successful, ``false`` otherwise.